 An exciting project for 2011 was the introduction of an orchard to the pig areas.
 We planted traditional varieties of fruit trees to provide shelter and food for the pigs, organic matter for the soil and maybe (one day) even some spare fruit for us!
 This is an evolving project, as we experiment with fencing off the trees from the rooting pigs!

-Our pigs live next to our picnic area, everyone seems to love watching the pigs – if you’re lucky you may see some piglets too.
+Our pigs live next to our picnic area as everyone seems to love watching the pigs.
+If you’re lucky you may see some piglets too.